icy-comet/ssl-tool/README.md

 python ./ssl-tool.py --help
 ```

 The script eliminates the need to create a `extfile` manually.
+It can even auto-install the CA certificate for you, if chosen.

+If you choose to auto-install the CA certificate, please note that escalated privileges are required for it.
+Windows users must run the script in a shell ran as administrator and Linux users must run the script with sudo or a similar privilege escalation tool.
+The script doesn't support auto-install for Macs yet.

 ## Contributing
 Pull requests, feature requests, and issues are always welcome.